Are you a subject-matter expert, educator, or training company who wants to create and sell profitable online courses?

 - Self-paced courses

 - Hybrid courses (a combination of self-paced and instructor-led)

 - Live courses

-- Microlearning courses, etc.
+- Microlearning courses

 Your choice of course type should depend on your goals and target audience.
 For instance, a self-paced course would be ideal if you want to provide maximum flexibility to your learners.
 In contrast, an instructor-led course would better suit learners who prefer a more structured learning experience.

-Another type of course you can consider is hybrid courses.
-It combines both the self-paced and instructor-led formats and is great for learners who need flexibility while also requiring some level of interaction with an instructor.
+Hybrid courses are great for learners who need flexibility while also requiring some level of interaction with an instructor.